Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 In this case, there are no constraints about where and what the robot has to check.
 To get the Data about the position of the **closest silver token** within a determined area we have to take all the attributes returned by the `R.see()` method and filter them.
 Using only the `marker_type`, `length`, and `rot_y` attributes we can define the detecting area within which `find_silver_token()` will look for the closest silver token.
 Following the same concept of the previously shown cycle, our function will have to compute the same control on the distance between the tokens and the robot but with extra constraints.
-These limitations will prevent the cycle from considering tokens of different types other than silver and tokens located outside the detecting region.
+These limitations will prevent the cycle from considering tokens of different types other than the silver ones located inside the detecting region.

 **Arguments**:
 * *NONE*